National Geographic Endeavour

 Whether in the water, on shore, or on the ship, our days in the Galapagos were filled with non-stop activity.
 From early morning to late night, there always seemed to be some form of entertainment.
 If we were not hiking, snorkeling, or eating, there was a movie playing, a lecture to listen to, or just a drink to be enjoyed on deck.
 The staff and guides were wonderful hosts and it was clear that they genuinely wanted to share their time, knowledge, and culture with us.

-One evening after dinner, Michael and I ambled up to the top deck to enjoy the warm, evening breeze.
+One evening after dinner, I ambled up to the top deck to enjoy the warm, evening breeze.
 A few of our fellow shipmates had decided to entertain the same idea and one of our guides, Juan Carlos, held an impromptu star gazing session.
 Listening to the centuries-old stories about Greek gods taking refuge in the stars and feeling the embrace of the waves against the ship, I knew I would never forget that moment of peacefulness.

 Our final shore visit will remain in my memory as my favorite hike of the trip.
 Puerto Egas on Santiago Island led from a small, sandy beach to a gorgeous expanse of hardened lava flows.
 With the waves rhythmically being tugged between rock and open ocean, our group explored the tide pools and said our farewells to the apathetic marine iguanas, mischievous sea lions, and watchful Galapagos doves.
 The rocky landscape reminded me of the rugged shoreline of my childhood playground of Maine, and I truly felt at home on that island, with people who were strangers only a week before.

 In my everyday life, when I think about what I've done in the past week, I can barely remember what I ate for dinner two nights before.
-But the seven days that I enjoyed on the Polaris afforded me more lasting memories than I could count.
+But the seven days that I enjoyed afforded me more lasting memories than I could count.
 From listening to Juan Carlos's childhood tales about growing up in the Galapagos, to watching an enormous tortoise slump his way to an abandoned coffee bag for an afternoon pick-me-up, the memories astound me with their delicacy and detail.